mitranim/posterus/readme.md

 ### 0.3.0: breaking changes focused on termination

 Big conceptual revision.
-Now, "cancelation" is basically like settling the future chain with an error.
-Posterus no longer cancels your callbacks, so you can always count on termination.
+Now, "cancelation" is defined as settling the future chain with an error.
+Posterus no longer cancels your callbacks, so your code always runs and terminates.

 This also removes `Future.init`, `Future.initAsync`, and special cancelation-only callbacks they supported.
-They become unnecessary when cancelation is just an
-error: deinit logic can be put in a `.finally` callback.
+They become unnecessary when cancelation is just an error: deinit logic can be put in a `.finally` callback.
 When deiniting a descendant future, callbacks on ancestor futures are called synchronously to ensure immediate cleanup.

 The new behavior better aligns with synchronous code.
-Consider Java threads and
-futures: `thread.stop()`, `thread.interrupt()`, `future.cancel()` throw an
-exception into a thread, moving execution to the nearest `catch` or `finally` block.
+Consider Java threads and futures: `thread.stop()`, `thread.interrupt()`, `future.cancel()` throw an exception into a thread, moving execution to the nearest `catch` or `finally` block.
 It doesn't completely stop the thread's code from executing, and there aren't any special cancelation-only blocks of code.

 Other changes and improvements: